openebs/mayastor-docs/reference/upgrades.md

 ```
 {% endtab %}

-Mayastor 2.1.0 has the capability to perform selective-component upgrades.
-To view the flags that can be passed in order to achieve a non-disruptive selective upgrade, execute the following command:
+To view all the available  options and sub-commands that can be used with the upgrade command, execute:

 {% tabs %}
 {% tab title="Command" %}